-From the packaging to the product to the ways you wear it, makeup is downright pretty.
+From the packaging to the product to the ways you wear it, makeup is absolutely pretty.
 But what’s not so pretty are some of the ingredients that go into it.
 Many big-name products are made with industrial chemicals that include carcinogens, pesticides, and other gross stuff that messes with both your body and the planet.

 According to the David Suzuki Foundation, there are twelve common chemicals (the “dirty dozen”) you should try to avoid when you’re shopping for makeup: